preciofishbone/OmniaDocsG2/working-with-documents/controlled-documents-library-settings/index.rst

 Permissions
 ************
-If Document Management is set up for using security groups in Omnia, you can, as an Administrator (Owner) of the Team Site edit these permissions.
+If Document Management is set up for using permission groups, you can, as an Administrator (Owner) of the Team Site, edit these permissions.

 Do the following: